Matvei Bronstein: cGh theories

-This theoretical model remains an insightful way to conceptualize the relationships between different physical theories and the constants that define them.
+This theoretical model remains a way to conceptualize the relationships between different physical theories and the constants that define them.

-Arrest and Execution
+Arrest and execution

-During the purge waves of the 1930s, which nearly claimed the life of the famous theoretical physicist Lev Landau, Bronstein was arrested.
-In August 1937, while he was living in his apartment at 38 Rubinstein Street, St. Petersburg, Bronstein was arrested after having had his legs broken by his captors as part of the Great Purge.
+On 1 August 1937 during the Great Purge, which nearly claimed the life of the famous theoretical physicist Lev Landau, people with a search and arrest warrant turned up at Bronstein's apartment at 38 Rubinstein Street, St. Petersburg.
+He was not home.
+Bronstein was arrested later in Kiev in the Ukrainian SSR at his parents' house and driven to Leningrad.

 He was convicted by a list trial in February 1938 and, executed the same day in the basement of the Leningrad NKVD prison.
 The exact reason for his arrest remains unknown, and contrary to some claims, he was not related to Leon Trotsky.

 His wife, poet and future human rights activist Lydia Chukovskaya, was falsely informed that he had been sentenced to 10 years of labor camps without the right of correspondence.